metabase/metabase/docs/contributing.md

 ### A) Identify product needs from the community

 We actively look for new feature ideas from our community, user base and our own use of Metabase internally.
 We concentrate on the underlying *problem* or *need*  as opposed to requests for specific features.
-While sometimes suggested features are built as request, often we find that they involve changes to existing features, and perhaps an entirely different solution to the underlying problem.
+While sometimes suggested features are built as requested, often we find that they involve changes to existing features, and perhaps an entirely different solution to the underlying problem.

-### B) Synthesis these needs into a concrete feature
+### B) Synthesize these needs into a concrete feature

 We typically will collect a group of issues or suggestions into a new topline feature concept.
 Typically we'll create a working document that collects all "Open Questions" regarding to what the feature is meant to do, and more importantly not do.
 We'll chat with our users, maybe do in depth interviews and generally try to tightly define the feature.